5 Tips for Laying Geotextiles Flawlessly

 The overlapping and joining method you use will depend on the load capacity you’re hoping to achieve, but it’s not uncommon to lose 5-10% of your overall textile surface area to get it exactly right.

 This probably isn’t going to be a problem if you’re laying something small like a driveway or paving – but if you’re working over a large area, this can leave you short and waiting for additional rolls if you’ve not considered it.
+Usually you’d be looking to overlap each section or joint of geotextile membrane by between 300 and 900mm with the average being 500mm.
+The joints can be secured using either waterproof tape, fixing pegs, or glue.
+Sometimes it is welded using a heat machine.

 Tip 2: Make allowances for a weaker subgrade